CS179-14-2014-2015/HW01/ASECTeam.md

   * Github: ZachPacis
   * Major: Com Tech
   * E-mail: izpacis@gmail.com
-  * Class Expectations: I expect the class to be fun and challenging cause I basically have no knowledge whatsoever of coding.    * only tried bootstrap, Ubuntu, and Python.
+  * Class Expectations: I expect the class to be fun and challenging cause I basically have no knowledge whatsoever of coding.
+I only tried bootstrap, Ubuntu, MySQL, and Python.

 * Name: Marta Garcia Villarrubia